redcode/Z80/README.md

 					<b>z80doc.tap</b>
 				</a>
 				<br>
-				Tests all registers, but only officially documented flags.
+				<sup>Tests all registers, but only officially documented flags.</sup>
 			</td>
 		</tr>
 		<tr>